wolfm2/openframeworks/assignments/assignment_05.md

 ### Due: Sunday @ 12pm - Points: 5
 ### Assignment
-Use code to detect mouse click
-Use the face from the last assignment
+Create a new project using the code from the last assignment.

-For each emotion play a sound
+Currently emotions change over 1 second and the face is held for 1 second.

+Starting at each change, play a sound that you either created or downloaded (with attribution in your .md file).
+Make sure each sound is < 2 seconds.

 ### Readings
+On a movement to express:

+### Readings
+Of sound
+sound in stories